NEUROIMAGING / NEUROSONOLOGY

 • vasospasms in SAH patients occur around day 3-5 and last up to 3-4 weeks

-• approximately 30% of patients with aneurysmal SAH develop delayed ischemic deficit (DID) (Yamaki, 2019)
+• approx. 30% of patients with aneurysmal SAH develop delayed ischemic deficit (DID) (Yamaki, 2019)

-• DID is the leading preventable cause of a poor outcome
+• DID is the leading preventable cause of poor outcome

 • increased risk of VSP is associated with: